Gallery closure: a message from our Director, Jennifer Scott

 Please look after yourselves and each other, and stay safe.

-Director of Dulwich Picture Gallery
+The Sackler Director, Dulwich Picture Gallery

 Rembrandt van Rijn, Girl at a Window, from Dulwich Picture Gallery's Collection

 Here at Dulwich Picture Gallery, we know, now more than ever, that art has a vital role to play when it comes to wellbeing.
 Here are a few tips to help stay connected over the coming days and weeks: